DuolaD/HoYoShade-Hub/docs/UrlProtocol.md

 ﻿# URL Protocol

-Other software even website could use url protocol `starward` to call some features of HoYoShade Hub.
+Other software even website could use url protocol `hoyoshadehub` to call some features of HoYoShade Hub.
 The url protocol is registered only when the user enables this feature in setting page.

 ![URL Protocol](https://user-images.githubusercontent.com/61003590/278273851-7c614cde-d8c4-403b-876e-cecc3570f684.png)